PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/02-crop_predictions.md

 The final outputs are state-wide annual crop projection parquets, with the same formatting as inventory.

-## Setup
-The `config.yml` remains the same as the previous scripts, and will continue to be the same for the rest of the workflow. pacman::p_load loads the packages required for the script, and the file paths needed will be configured with `config = config::get(config = "default", file = "config.yml")`. `work_root` will continue to be your directory to save intermediate and final outputs too.

 The scripts uses 5 files:
 1. `crop_year_states_cleaned.csv` — organizes the historical data as one crop state per parcel-year, created in transition_matrix.R
 2. `crops_full_counties.csv` — the full record with SUBCLASS, also created in transition_matrix.R